UofT-DSI/deep_learning_topics/README.md

 9. [Acknowledgements](https://github.com/UofT-DSI/deep_learning_topics/#acknowledgements)

 ## Description
-In this course, participants will apply machine learning techniques to software applications using the Python language.
+In this course, participants will learn how to apply machine learning techniques to software applications using the Python language to .
 Successful participants will apply each step of the machine learning workflow in relevant industry applications, as well as be exposed to cutting-edge techniques and the underlying theory.
 Technical topics include: Machine Learning in Practice, Data Preparation and Feature Engineering, Supervised and Unsupervised Learning, Model Evaluation, and Ensemble Learning.
 Participants will also work on other skills, such as networking and building a community of influence, mastering the interview process, including behavioral and technical interviews.

 ## Learning outcomes
 By the end of the course, students will be able to: